 We’ve already talked a bit about this, but the first thing you’ll want to do is figure out how high and how wide you want your curtains to be from the corner of your window.

-Once you’ve marked your holes for the bracket (whether it’s by using a cardboard template or simply holding the bracket in place and marking with a pen), your next step is to grab your drill, insert a small drill bit, and drill pilot holes in your wall.
+Once you’ve marked your holes for the bracket, your next step is to grab your drill, insert a small drill bit, and drill pilot holes in your wall.

-There are a couple of reasons for this – first of all, it’s much easier to drill your bracket into the wall if you’ve got some pilot holes for the screws to get started in, and it’s also a fool-proof way to see if you’ll need anchors.
+There are a couple of reasons for this.
+First of all, it’s much easier to drill your bracket into the wall if you’ve got some pilot holes for the screws to get started in.
+It’s also a fool-proof way to see if you’ll need anchors.
 If you can feel that there’s no stud behind the drywall (meaning, once the drill bit goes through the drywall there’s nothing there), then you’ll need to use an anchor.
 If you feel resistance all the way, then you’ve hit a stud and you can just use a regular screw.

 Your curtain rod probably comes with anchors, so you’ll want to use those if you aren’t drilling into a stud.

-Use the directions provided with your rod to determine what size drill bit to use for the anchors, drill a hole (right on top of the pilot hole you’ve already drilled), then insert the anchors and hammer them into place.
+Use the directions provided with your rod to determine what size drill bit to use for the anchors.
+Drill a hole (right on top of the pilot hole you’ve already drilled), then insert the anchors and hammer them into place.
 Now you’re ready to wrap things up!

 Now you’re finally ready to hang those brackets!
 Simply line the holes on the bracket up with the holes you’ve drilled in the wall (or the anchors), and use the provided screws to attach them to the wall.

-You may need a middle bracket if your window is long – use the directions provided with your curtain rod to determine if this is necessary!
+You may need a middle bracket, depending on the width of the window.
+Use the directions provided with your curtain rod to determine if this is necessary!

 Once your brackets are all in place, you’re ready to slide the curtains on and put the rod up!
 There are a couple of different ways curtains can attach to the rod: